dcpedit/redherring/case/README.md

 The normal case file contains the design for a flat edge case, while the rounded file is the design for rounded edges.
 (I've only built the rounded version)

 There are a total of 11 layers of acrylic including the feet.
-Not the 2 different tops for the rounded version: either a matching color top with clear windows, or the standard clear top.
-You only need to print out layer #11 OR #11b and the accompanying windows.
-The windows are held in place by friction, so sizing might be a bit tricky.
+For the top layers that have clear windows, the windows are held in place by friction, so sizing might be a bit tricky.
 I also used the natural tappering of the arcylic edges to "lock" the windows in place.
 It might be possible to use few dabs of acrylic cement (ie. Weld-On #4) to hold it in place, but I have not tried this.

 ## Layer Descriptions

 | Layer | Description |
 | ----- | ----------- |
+| 11c Top Solenoid Windows | Windows solenoid edition
 | 11b Top Alternate Windows | Windows for alternate top
-| 11b Alternate Alternate | Alternate top with windows
+| 11b Top Alternate | Alternate top with windows
 | 11 Top Clear | Standard clear top
 | 10 Top Layer | Layer #10
 | 9 Top Layer | Layer #9